ksn-ark/Programming-Languages-1-Coursework/Project_City-Cycle-Renting-Database/README.md

 Invalid values will return -

-> Invalid arg: command failed, no changes made.
+> Invalid values: command failed, no changes made.

 ## Examble of command: